maargenton/go-testpredicate/README.md

 tests, compared to the traditional Go `testing` package.
 However, it remains 100% compatible with the `testing` package and all supporting tools around it.

-The alternate execution model is triggered by the use `bdd.Given()` or `bdd.Wrap()` as the root level function of a test, which produces a `bdd.T` instead of a `testing.T` as the test context. `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expect a `testing.TB` interface.
+The alternate execution model is triggered by the use of `bdd.Given()` or `bdd.Wrap()` as the root level function of a test, which produces a `bdd.T` instead of a `testing.T` as the testing context. `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expect a `testing.TB` interface.

 Instead of executing all the test blocks sequentially, `bdd.T` identifies all the branches of the test tree, and executes each branch independently of all the others, re-evaluating the common blocks for each branch as needed.
-This is similar to the default behavior of the [Catch-2](https://github.com/catchorg/Catch2) library in C++, which simplifies sharing setup code between tests without tying them together in a strict dependency order.
+This is similar to the default behavior of the [Catch-2](https://github.com/catchorg/Catch2) library in C++.
+That simplifies sharing setup code between tests without tying them together in a strict dependency order.

 ### Usage overview